DJBarnes/django-adminlte2-pdq/docs/source/templates/template_filters.rst

 unslugify
 =========

-Return a string that converts dash to spaces and capitalizes first letter.
+Return a string that converts dash to spaces and capitalizes the first letter.

 :param field: Form field to unslugify.
 :return: dir of the field passed in.